joannawolthuis/MetaboShiny/README.md

   - Leave them alone
 - **Outliers** The user can choose whether to exclude outliers from the data analysis by toggling the "Exclude outliers?" tab.

+# Continue working on an existing data set
+## Save your data
+On the bottom center of the screen, you will find a "save" button.
+The data set will be saved under the name you chose in the [file importing step](#load-data-files).
+## Load existing data set
+1. Go to the "settings" panel
+2. Select the "Project" tab
+3. Select your project from the drop-down list and press "Apply"
+4. Press the "load" button on the bottom center of the screen

 # Pre-matching all m/z
 *This step is optional*
 ![Prematching](inst/www/prematching.png?raw=true "Prematching")

-In the pre-matching tab (see [Prematching](#prematching) figure) the user can match all m/z values with all or a subset of the available databases.
+In the pre-matching panel the user can match all m/z values with all or a subset of the available databases.
 This can be a time-consuming step if the dataset is large and many databases are selected, but will make searching for possible m/z metabolite matches much faster in the data analysis step.
-1. Toggle the "Do matching beforehand?" button to "Yes" (see [Prematching](#prematching) figure).
+1. Toggle the "Do matching beforehand?" button to "Yes".
 2. Select the databases you wish to find matches in or click on the shopping basket to match with all databases.
 3. Click on "Find matches".
 This can take a few minutes.
 4. Save your data (button on the bottom center of the screen).